Sushant-saud/filestruture/README.md

          </Link>
               </>
          }
-         Because this is just like any other page component in Next.js, you can add whatever styling, links, data, or copy you'd like.For other errors, you can do the exact same thing with an _error.js file in the pages/ directory!
+           Because this is just like any other page component in Next.js, you can add whatever styling, links, data,or copy you'd like.For other errors, you can do the exact same thing with an _error.js file in the pages/ directory!
 The 404 error is special because it is always statically      generated, but the others rely on the server.

         3. error.js
             The _document.js is a special file which will only be used Server Side to render the basic HTML of the   application.
 The _error.js is a special file which will be used to customize the Next.js error page.

         4. _document.js
              The _document.js is a special file which will only be used Server Side to render the basic HTML of the application.

         5. _api.tsx
             Any file inside the folder pages/api is mapped to /api/* and will be treated as an API endpoint instead of a page.
 They are server-side only bundles and won't increase your client-side bundle size.
             For example, the following API route pages/api/login.js returns a json response with a status code of 200: export default function handler(req, res)
             {
                  res.status(200).json({ name: 'John Doe' })
             }

   ### Public
          Next.js uses this directory to statically serve files like the robots.txt or the favicon.ico.
 You will get more information on how to include these files in the official docs.
  ###  Styles
  The styles directory is an addition to the scss files you have in each component directory.
 I like to place all my global and componentlevel styles like variables or utilities in this directory.